General need for action

-In order to achieve the free flow of data, the European Commission will collect more evidence on data location restrictions and assess their impacts on businesses, especially SMEs and startups, and public sector organisations.
-The Commission will also discuss the justifications for and proportionality of those data location restrictions with Member States and other stakeholders.
-It will then take justified and appropriate follow-up actions, in line with better regulation principles, to address the issue.
+In order to achieve the free flow of data, the European Commission will collect more evidence on data location restrictions and assess their impact on businesses, especially SMEs and startups, and public sector organisations.
+The Commission has also discussed the existing data localisation restrictions with Member States and other stakeholders.

 Exploring the emerging issues relating to the data economy

-The European Commission is currently defining, scoping and articulating the following issues in order to trigger and frame a dialogue with stakeholders:
+The European Commission has defined the following issues and started a dialogue with stakeholders:

 - Non-personal machine-generated data need to be tradable to allow innovative business models to flourish, new market entrants to propose new ideas and start-ups to have a fair chance to compete.